-f.
-Sub-Recipient shall conduct all necessary due diligence for the Projects, including but not limited to performing necessary environmental assessments/review of environmental hazard reports, conducting engineer/geotechnical review, commissioning title reports to identify and evaluate the condition of title and encumbrances on the subject property, including but not limited to any covenants, conditions and restrictions, determining the entity(ies) with site control, including whether any third parties have ownership or site control rights, and determining the suitability for the Projects.
+- f.
+Sub-Recipient shall conduct all necessary due diligence for the Projects, including but not limited to performing necessary environmental assessments/review of environmental hazard reports, conducting engineer/geotechnical review, commissioning title reports to identify and evaluate the condition of title and encumbrances on the subject property, determining the entity(ies) with site control, including whether any third parties have ownership or site control rights, and determining the suitability for the Project. - g.

-- g.
 Sub-Recipient shall ensure any contractors or subcontractors are paid in accordance with applicable laws and regulations. - h.
 Sub-Recipient shall comply with the procedure set forth in Public Contracts Code Section 9204 for processing contractor claims, paying undisputed amounts, and requiring mediation of disputed amounts. - i.
 Sub-Recipient shall be responsible for ensuring ongoing maintenance of the Projects after completion.
 SCAG shall not be responsible for ongoing maintenance of the Projects after completion.